trezzuri/erpnext-docs/docs/en/using-erpnext/to-do.md

 ToDo is a list of activities that is to be done by a particular individual.

-**In ERPNext, a ToDo is a simple tool where you can define the activities to be done.
+**In SOMA, a ToDo is a simple tool where you can define the activities to be done.
 The ToDo List will enlist all the activities assigned to you and by you.**

 ![ToDo](/files/using-to-do-1.png)